Special Educational Needs and Disabilities

 We work hard to promote the welfare and interests of our students with special needs, supporting their families and ensuring we do our best to provide accessibility in terms of curriculum provision, human and physical resources including making reasonable adjustments where necessary.

-SEND provision is overseen and led by the Senior Leadership Team in the school and is co-ordinated by the Assistant Headtecher for Inclusion and SENCO, Miss McFadden.
+SEND provision is overseen and led by the Senior Leadership Team in the school and is co-ordinated by the Assistant Headtecher for Inclusion, Miss McFadden and SENCO Mrs Warne.

 The quality of our SEND provision and its impact are regularly reviewed by the Senior Leadership team and the governing body throughout the year.

 The SEND Team

 Our SEND students will primarily be supported through quality first teaching in the mainstream classroom.
 Some students may have some additional support in the classroom, others may have individual or group interventions.
-This support comes from our SEND team which is made up of our SEND admin support, a team of teaching assistants, Learning Support Mentors and our Assistant SENDco.
+This support comes from our SEND team which is made up of our SEND admin support, a team of teaching assistants, SEND practitioners and our Assistant SENDco.

 The school’s policies, available on our website, reflect the school’s commitment to the inclusion, safety and well-being of our students.

 We regularly review our policies to ensure that they and our practice are compliant with relevant legislation.

 Key assessments are undertaken throughout the year and these are used to track the progress students are making and to shape the interventions we use to support students who are not making expected progress.